crs4/seal/docs/installation.rst

 +++++++++++++++++++++++++++++++++++++

 There is no particular upgrade procedure.
 Just build and deploy Seal following the instructions in the section above.
-Do however make sure any environment variables set for the previous version (e.g. SeqalPath) are updated to reflect the new installation.
+Do however *make sure you copy any custom settings to the new launcher scripts under bin/ and verify that any environment variables set for the previous version (e.g. SeqalPath) are updated to reflect the new installation*.
+In the next version we'll use a configuration file that will let you use custom settings without modifying the Seal scripts.